 Joshua Burel is the recipient of several awards for his work with underrepresented composers and social justice issues.
 He is the recipient of the Theodore Presser Music Award for his project "Czech Composers and the Holocaust: Engaging History through Composition and Performance."
 He is also the recipient of research grant from the University of Alabama in Huntsville for his project "Grażyna Bacewicz: Analysis Showcasing Contributions of Female Composers."
 His compositions Roanoke, Andooni, and A Winter’s Tale have all been recognized by The American Prize.

 An accomplished violinist, Joshua has performed throughout Europe, Mexico, and the United States and recorded Ernst von Dohnanyi’s Symphony No. 2 under the Naxos music label with the Florida State University Symphony Orchestra.
 He won a Downbeat Music Award for his orchestral performance of Mahler’s Symphony No. 1 “Titan,” and Goodwill Ambassador Award from the city of Holland, MI as a member of the International Holland String Quartet.
 He is the violinist and president of the new music ensemble and non-profit arts organization What Is Noise.
-The ensemble tours throughout the United States with the mission of building communities through music.
+The ensemble regularly tours throughout the United States with the mission of building communities through music.
 The ensemble made their debut at Carnegie Hall in 2014 and released their first commercial album “Equivocal Duration” on the Centaur music label in 2018.